-ETC-1002 is a first-in-class, orally available, once-daily LDL-cholesterol lowering small molecule therapy that is differentiated from statins because it acts at an earlier step in the cholesterol biosynthetic pathway.
-ETC-1002 is converted to the CoA form in the liver and works primarily by inhibiting the ATP citrate lyase (ACL) enzyme upstream of HMG-CoA reductase, whereas statins directly inhibit the rate-limiting enzyme, HMG-CoA reductase.
-Reductions in LDLcholesterol levels resulting from statin therapy are ultimately due to reduced cholesterol synthesis and an increase in the number of LDL receptors in the liver.
-Experts believe that the muscle-related side effects experienced by some patients taking statins could result from inhibition of cholesterol synthesis in skeletal muscle tissue.
-The CoA form of ETC-1002 achieves LDL-cholesterol lowering due to reduced cholesterol synthesis and an increase in the number of LDL receptors in the liver but is not active in skeletal muscle tissue.
-ETC-1002 has been shown to provide incremental lowering of LDL-cholesterol when used in combination with both ezetimibe and statins.
+Bempedoic acid is differentiated from statins because it acts at an earlier step in the cholesterol biosynthetic pathway.
+Bempedoic acid is converted to the CoA form in the liver, a required biochemical step for the inhibition of ACL, an enzyme upstream of HMG-CoA reductase, whereas statins directly inhibit the rate-limiting enzyme HMG-CoA reductase.
+Reductions in LDL-C levels resulting from statin therapy are primarily due to reduced cholesterol synthesis and an increase in the number of LDL-receptors in the liver.
+It is believed that the muscle-related side effects experienced by some patients taking statins could result from inhibition of cholesterol synthesis in skeletal muscle tissue.
+The CoA form of bempedoic acid also achieves reduction in LDL-C levels by the inhibition of cholesterol synthesis and an increase in the number of LDL-receptors in the liver, but it is not formed in skeletal muscle tissue.
+As a result, we believe bempedoic acid has reduced potential to cause muscle-related side effects.
+Bempedoic acid has been shown to provide incremental lowering of LDL-C when used in combination with both ezetimibe and statins.
+We plan to file an Investigational New Drug Application for the fixed-dose combination of bempedoic acid and ezetimibe for statin intolerant patients in the fourth quarter of 2016.

-Cardiovascular Disease and Hypercholesterolemia
+Cardiovascular Disease and Elevated LDL-C

 Cardiovascular disease, which results in heart attacks, strokes and other cardiovascular events, represents the number one cause of death and disability in western societies.
-The American Heart Association estimates that approximately 800,000 deaths in the United States were caused by cardiovascular disease in 2009.
+The American Heart Association, or AHA, estimates that approximately 800,000 deaths in the United States were caused by cardiovascular disease in 2013.

-Elevated LDL-cholesterol is well-accepted as a significant risk factor for cardiovascular disease and the CDC estimates that 71 million U.S. adults have elevated levels of LDL-cholesterol.
-A consequence of elevated LDL-cholesterol is atherosclerosis, which is a disease that is characterized by the deposition of excess cholesterol and other lipids in the walls of arteries as plaque.
+Elevated LDL-C is well-accepted as a significant risk factor for cardiovascular disease and the CDC estimates that 78 million U.S. adults have elevated levels of LDL-C. A consequence of elevated LDL-C is atherosclerosis, which is a disease that is characterized by the deposition of excess cholesterol and other lipids in the walls of arteries as plaque.
 The development of atherosclerotic plaques often leads to cardiovascular disease.
-The risk relationship between elevated LDL-cholesterol and cardiovascular disease was first defined by the Framingham Heart Study, which commenced in 1948 to define the factors that contributed to the development of cardiovascular disease.
+The risk relationship between elevated LDL-C and cardiovascular disease was first defined by the Framingham Heart Study, which commenced in 1948 to define the factors that contributed to the development of cardiovascular disease.
 The study enrolled participants who did not have any form of cardiovascular disease and followed them over a long period of time.
-Elevated LDL-cholesterol and elevated blood pressure were identified early on as key risk factors for the eventual development of cardiovascular disease.
+Elevated LDL-C was identified early on as key risk factor for the eventual development of cardiovascular disease.

-The hypothesis that lowering elevated levels of LDL-cholesterol would translate into reduced risk of cardiovascular disease was first proven in 1984 with the publication of the Lipid Research Clinics Coronary Primary Prevention Trial.
-In this study, treatment with cholestyramine, a bile acid sequestrant, showed a 20% reduction in LDL-cholesterol and, importantly, a 19% reduction in risk of cardiovascular disease death or nonfatal myocardial infarction, or heart attack.
-This was the first major clinical study to demonstrate a direct relationship between lowering LDL-cholesterol levels and reduced risk of major cardiovascular events.
+The hypothesis that lowering elevated levels of LDL-C would translate into reduced risk of cardiovascular disease was first proven in 1984 with the publication of the Lipid Research Clinics Coronary Primary Prevention Trial.
+In this study, treatment with cholestyramine, a bile acid sequestrant, showed a 20% reduction in LDL-C and, importantly, a 19% reduction in risk of cardiovascular disease death or nonfatal myocardial infarction, or heart attack.
+This was the first major clinical study to demonstrate a direct relationship between lowering LDL-C levels and reduced risk of major cardiovascular events.

-The first marketed statin, lovastatin, was approved for use in the United States in 1987 based on its ability to significantly lower elevated LDL-cholesterol levels.
-That same year, the National Cholesterol Education Program issued its first guidelines for the diagnosis and treatment of patients with hypercholesterolemia.
-Over the subsequent 22 years, seven more statins were approved for use to lower elevated LDL-cholesterol levels.
+The first marketed statin, lovastatin, was approved for use in the United States in 1987 as a therapy to lower elevated LDL-C levels.
+That same year, the National Cholesterol Education Program issued its first guidelines for the diagnosis and treatment of patients with elevated LDL-C. Over the subsequent 22 years, seven more statins were approved for use to lower elevated LDL-C levels.